jpclark6/PicYourLandmarkAPI/README.md

 # Pic Your Landmark API

-This is a Django API to serve up the app [Pic Your Landmark](https://github.com/hlhartley/PicYourLandmark).
+This is a Django API to serve up the app [Pic Your Landmark](https://github.com/hlhartley/PicYourLandmark), React Native app.
 It includes user creation, finding landmarks based on latitude and longitude, and saving those landmarks to your user profile with a link to a url for the picture associated with the landmark.

 ## Endpoints